redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_1_incidents.md

 ## Getting into the incident

-The main purpose of this view is to provide the user with all the information about the incident and the possibility to document the process of investigation (**detection**) and **response**.
+The main purpose of this view is to provide the user with all the information about the incident and the possibility to document the process of **detection** and **response**.

 ![Incident detail](images/ch05_1_incident_detail.png)